giannisalinetti/aro-private-cluster-tutorial/README.md

 curl -L https://aka.ms/InstallAzureCli | bash
 ```

-The following clients must also be installed on the host used for the deployment:
+The following client tools must also be installed on the host used for the deployment:
 - sshuttle (https://github.com/sshuttle/sshuttle for install instructions)
 - OpenShift CLI (https://access.redhat.com/downloads/content/290 for download)